 - Frequency of attacks (if keeping a diary, record the date and time of each attack)

 - Duration of pain

-- Intensity of pain (using a number scale like the one below)
+- Intensity of pain (using a number scale)

-- Associated symptoms (tearing eyes, nausea and vomiting, sweating)
+- Associated symptoms (tearing eyes, nausea and vomiting, and sweating)

 - Any measures that bring relief (applying pressure, going out for fresh air)